MoneroXyz/backend/README.md

 Providers: Currently Exolix, ChangeNOW, SimpleSwap, and StealthEX are integrated.

 \[NEW] Providers are now extracted into a dedicated folder so app.py is slimmer and easier to maintain:

-providers/: Exolix / ChangeNOW (and future providers).
+providers/: Exolix / ChangeNOW / SimpleSwap / StealthEX.